Linking Verbs

-Linking verbs are verbs that do not show action, instead the linking verb renames or describes the subject.
-An example "The kitten looked happy."
-The verb looked is used as a linking verb in the example sentence.
-Many times the verb looked is an action verb because something is looking for something, but in the example sentence, looked describes the kitten in the predicate and that makes looked function as a linking verb.
+In this example sentence, "The kitten looked happy" the verb looked is used as a linking verb.
+Many times the verb looked is an action verb because someone is looking for something, but in the example sentence, looked describes the kitten in the predicate and that makes looked function as a linking verb.
 If the word happy is used in the subject, then happy would have been an ordinary adjective.

-The happy cat | looked for his ball.
-"Looked" functions an action verb.
+The happy cat | looked for the ball.
+"Looked" functions as an action verb.

 The cat | looked happy.
 "Looked" functions as a linking verb.